 2. How fragile is the packaging & product

-While some of the cardboard packaging around now is super cute, yes I’m looking at you here Benefit, I’ve learned from experience that it just looks sad after having its corners dented and being crushed once or twice.
+While some of the cardboard packages around now are super cute, yes I’m looking at you here Benefit, I’ve learned from experience that it just looks sad after having its corners dented and being crushed once or twice.
 Others, especially eye and powder palates are often oversized for the product quantity they contain.
 They look gorgeous on the vanity but not practical when I’m packing.

 3. How heavy is it